pascalmermeold/dapperdoe/readme.md

 ## Getting Started

-Here is an example project based on Twitter Bootstrap.
-Download it if you want to better understand how to make DapperDoe work! : gfdfgdfggf
+Here is an example project based on Twitter Bootstrap: .
+Download it and check `snippets.html` and `script.js` files to better understand how to make DapperDoe work.

+**Dapper Doe will only work on a server as it uses ajax to load contents, so use a local static file server to do you tests**

 ####Include Dapper Doe js and css files

-Dapper Doe depends on jQuery and jQuery UI, so you need to add them too.
+Dapper Doe depends on jQuery and jQuery UI, so you need to add them.
+The, you can add Dapper Doe stylesheet and script.

 	<link href="dapperdoe/dist/dapperdoe.min.css" rel="stylesheet">